jamescherti/minimal-emacs.d/README.md

 Building the *minimal-emacs.d* `init.el` and `early-init.el` was the result of **extensive research and testing** to fine-tune the best parameters and optimizations for an Emacs configuration. *(More information about the *minimal-emacs.d* features can be found here: [Features](#features).)*

-If you're looking for the **ideal starter kit to customize Emacs, you've found it**.
+## Looking for the ideal starter kit to customize Emacs?
+You have found it.

 The *minimal-emacs.d* project is:
 - **Minimal yet effective:** A solid starting point.
 - **Better defaults:** Improved settings for usability, UI, garbage collection, and built-in packages.
 - **0 packages loaded / No forced modes:** Unlike other frameworks or starter kits, *minimal-emacs.d* does not impose modes or require packages. **You have full control** over which global or minor modes to enable and which packages to load with `require`.
 - **Customizable foundation:** Designed to be extended, not replaced.
 This README.md offers extensive recommendations for customizing your *minimal-emacs.d* configuration.
 (Reminder: [Never modify init.el and early-init.el.
 Modify these instead...](#customizations-never-modify-initel-and-early-initel-modify-these-instead))

 **Here are the instructions for installing minimal-emacs.d:** [Install minimal-emacs.d](#install-minimal-emacsd).

-For those new to Emacs wondering what `init.el` or `early-init.el` are:

-- The `early-init.el` file is an initialization file that is loaded very early in the startup process, before the Emacs graphical interface is initialized.
-It was introduced in Emacs 27 to allow users to configure aspects of Emacs that affect startup performance and GUI elements that need to be set before the packages load.
-- The `init.el` file is the main user configuration file that Emacs loads after initializing the package system and basic runtime environment.
-It contains user customizations, such as setting variables, loading packages, configuring modes, and defining keybindings.

 ![](https://www.jamescherti.com/misc/screenshot-minimal-emacs-2.png)
 *(The theme shown in the screenshot above is ef-melissa-light, which is part of the ef-themes collection available on MELPA.)*